Enable cloud-delivered protection

 Expand the tree to Windows components > Windows Defender Antivirus > MAPS

-Double-click the Join Microsoft MAPS setting and ensure the option is enabled and set to Basic MAPS or Advanced MAPS.
+Double-click Join Microsoft MAPS and ensure the option is enabled and set to Basic MAPS or Advanced MAPS.
 Click OK.

-Double-click the Send file samples when further analysis is required setting and ensure the option is set to Enabled and the additional options are either of the following:
+Double-click Send file samples when further analysis is required and ensure the option is set to Enabled and the additional options are either of the following:

 - Send safe samples (1)

 Setting to 0 (Always Prompt) will lower the protection state of the device.
 Setting to 2 (Never send) means the Block at First Sight feature will not function.